Why Most People Never Escape Mediocrity (Even When They Try)

 One of the most misunderstood parts of growth is discomfort.

-When people try to change, they often experience:
+When you try to change, you often experience:

 - Resistance